Charge Transport Equation for Bidisperse Collisional Granular Flows with Nonequipartitioned Fluctuating Kinetic Energy: Theoretical Derivation

 where $\alpha_{pi}$ is the solid volume fraction, $\rho_{pi}$ is the density and $m_{pi}$ is the mass of a particle in the discrete phase $i$.
 The two terms on the left-hand-side represent the transport of a quantity $\psi_{pi}$, the first term on the right-hand-side represents the rate of change of the quantity averaging over collisions and the last term represents the external force (herein, it is the electrostatic force) acting on the particles.
 To close the system, the collisional operator, $\mathcal{C}(m_{pi}\psi_{pi})$, needs to be modelled.
 For a binary mixture of particles, the rate of change of a property due to collisions can be decomposed into the flux and source terms by following \cite{jenkins_balance_1987}:

-The flux term, $\bm{\theta}_{ik}$, represents the redistribution of a quantity within and between phases while the source term, $\chi_{ik}$, represents the transfer of the quantity $\psi_{pi}$ between the phases $i$ and $k$.
+The flux term, $\bm{\theta}_{ih}$, represents the redistribution of a quantity within and between phases while the source term, $\chi_{ih}$, represents the dissipation of the quantity $\psi_{pi}$ between the phases $i$ and $h$.
 These terms are derived by using the following integrals:

-In these integrals, $\psi_{pi}^+$ refers a quantity after collision, \bfit{k} is the unit vector from the centre of two particles at contact, \bfit{w} is the relative velocity between two particles and $d_{pik}$ is the mean diameter defined as $(d_{pi} + d_{pk})/2$.
-The symbol $f^*_{pik}$ refers to the joint pair distribution function for phases $i$ and $k$ at contact point.
+In these integrals, $\psi_{pi}^+$ refers a quantity after collision, \bfit{k} is the unit vector from the centre of two particles at contact, \bfit{w} is the relative velocity between two particles and $d_{pih}$ is the mean diameter defined as $(d_{pi} + d_{ph})/2$ where $d_{pi}$ and $d_{ph}$ are diameters of phase $i$ and $h$, respectively.
+The symbol $f^*_{pih}$ refers to the joint pair distribution function for phases $i$ and $h$ at contact point.
 With an assumption of random motion of particles, it is approximated with a Taylor's expansion at contact point as:

-where $g_0$ is the radial distribution of particles.
-To compute integrals, we presume that both charge and velocity distributions follow an isotropic Maxwellian distribution.
+where $g_0$ is the radial distribution.
+To compute integrals, we presume that both charge and velocity distributions follow a Maxwellian distribution.
 The probability density function for the discrete phase $i$ is then defined as

+We aim to develop the constitutive closures and the charge transport equation for collisional granular flows with bidisperse charged particles where charge transfer occurs mainly via particle-particle collisions.
+Therefore the correlation between charge and velocity has been neglected in the probability density function.
+For dilute regime, this assumption is invalid and an additional term arising from self-diffusion of charge should be modelled.
+Readers are referred to a rigorous theoretical development achieved by a recent study of \cite{montilla2020modelling} on the modelling of the charge-velocity correlation for monosize particles.